Emergency Response Procedures

 In the event you receive or overhear a bomb threat:

-- Immediately call Campus Security at 630-617-3000, or call ext.
+- Immediately call Public Safety at 630-617-3000, or call ext.
 3000 from a campus phone.
 Provide as much information as possible from the bomb threat call.

 - Do not use cellphones if a bomb is suspected or located.

 - Immediately examine your area for any unusual or unfamiliar items.
-Do not handle, move, or touch suspicious items, but report them to Campus Security or the police.
+Do not handle, move, or touch suspicious items, but report them to Public Safety or the police.

-- Move to a safe location and wait for Campus Security or first responders.
-Campus Security or police will make a determination as to whether an evacuation is warranted based on the assessment of the threat level.
+- Move to a safe location and wait for Public Safety or first responders.
+Public Safety or police will make a determination as to whether an evacuation is warranted based on the assessment of the threat level.

 - Do not shake, open, or empty a suspicious package.